 Replaces the existing objects of the table Tab with objects created by calling the input function InitFun, see below.
-This function is provided for compatibility with the Dets module, it's not more efficient than filling a table by using ets:insert/2.
+This function is provided for compatibility with the dets module, it is not more efficient than filling a table by using ets:insert/2.